Dear Aggie Parent

 The Family Educational Rights and Privacy Act (FERPA) is a U.S. federal law that protects the privacy of student educational records.
-FERPA protects your student’s rights by ensuring we don’t release any information to anyone without their consent; that includes you, as parents.
-In order for you to have access to this information, your student will need to go to myid.usu.edu, and assign you as a delegate.
+FERPA protects your student's rights by ensuring we don't release any information to anyone without their consent; that includes you, as parents.
+In order for you to have access to this information, your student will need to go to myid.usu.edu, and assign you as a delegate, visit the website above.

 Navigating the Parent Handbook

-This handbook is designed to be a supplement to the Parent Orientation held before the beginning of the semester.
-Please use this during and after the orientation in order to stay informed, and as a resource in supporting your student throughout the year.
+This handbook is designed to be a supplement to the Parent Orientation held before the semester begins.
+Please use this during and after the orientation in order to stay informed and as a resource in supporting your student throughout the year.